-St. John the Evangelist Church is a beautiful example of the continuity of the Catholic church.
+St. John the Evangelist Parish is a beautiful example of the continuity of the Catholic church.
 As the Log Cabin church was the first Catholic church in Lake County, this same small historic building has become the first separate perpetual adoration chapel in the diocese.
 On March 24, 1996, Bishop Melczek dedicated the chapel as a place where the Eucharist (Blessed Sacrament) is reserved for daily adoration.
 The chapel is solely a place for quiet private prayer and adoration.
 The holiness and beauty of the Adoration Chapel is apparent, and the congregation as well as the diocese is grateful for the preparation, contribution, and work of the committee members.

 The idea for the adoration chapel came from Father Titko.
 He recognized the need for a place for Eucharist adoration and the deteriorating condition of the aging Log Cabin church.
 Father Titko and the Adoration Chapel committee set about turning two needs of the church into one holy solution.
 By repairing and renovating the log cabin church a place of silent worship was created.